 Performance outcomes Acceptable outcomes Applicant response Access for people with disabilities is provided to the building from the parking area and from the street.
 Access for people with disabilities is provided in accordance with the relevant Australian Standard.
 PO6 Sufficient on-site bicycle parking is provided to cater for the anticipated demand generated by the development.
 AO6 The number of on-site bicycle parking spaces complies with the rates specified in Table 9.4.1.3.b.
 Not applicable Bicycle parking is not required as the office is less than 200m 2 .
-PO7 Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; AO7.1 Development provides bicycle parking spaces for employees which are co-located with end-of-trip facilities (shower cubicles and lockers); , , , (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the AO7.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street.
-Not applicable Bicycle parking is not required as the office is less than 200m2. site.
+PO7 Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; AO7.1 Development provides bicycle parking spaces for employees which are co-located with end-of-trip facilities (shower cubicles and lockers); , , , (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the AO7.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street. , site.
 AO7.3 Development provides visitor bicycle parking which does not impede pedestrian movement.
 Not applicable Bicycle parking is not required as the office is less than 200m 2 .
 PO8 Development provides walking and cycle routes through the site which: (a) link to the external network and pedestrian and cyclist destinations such as schools, shopping centres, open space, public transport stations, shops and local activity centres along the safest, most direct and convenient routes; (b) encourage walking and cycling; (c) ensure pedestrian and cyclist safety.
 AO8 Development provides walking and cycle routes which are constructed on the carriageway or through the site to: (a) create a walking or cycle route along the full frontage of the site; (b) connect to public transport and existing cycle and walking routes at the frontage or boundary of the site.
 Not applicable to this scale of development

 Performance outcomes Acceptable outcomes Applicant response PO9 Access, internal circulation and on-site parking for service vehicles are designed and constructed: (a) in accordance with relevant standards; (b) so that they do not interfere with the amenity AO9.1 Access driveways, vehicle manoeuvring and onsite parking for service vehicles are designed and constructed in accordance with AS2890.1 and AS2890.2.
 Complies with acceptable outcome of the surrounding area; (c) so that they allow for the safe and convenient movement of pedestrians, cyclists and other vehicles.
 AO9.2 Service and loading areas are contained fully within the site.
-Complies with acceptable outcome AO9.3 The movement of service vehicles and service operations are designed so they: (a) do not impede access to parking spaces; (b) do not impede vehicle or pedestrian traffic movement.
-Complies with performance outcome Service vehicles can be managed to not interfere with the amenity of the surrounding area, and so they allow for the safe and convenient movement of pedestrians, cyclists and other vehicles onsite.
-The proposed development supplies 1 extra parking space and it is assumed that service vehicle onsite will not be an issue.
-PO10 Sufficient queuing and set down areas are provided to accommodate the demand generated by the development.
+Complies with acceptable outcome AO9.3 The movement of service vehicles and service operations are designed so they: (a) do not impede access to parking spaces; (b) do not impede vehicle or pedestrian traffic movement. with the amenity of the surrounding area, and so they allow for the safe and convenient movement PO10 Sufficient queuing and set down areas are provided to accommodate the demand generated by the development.
 AO10.1 Development provides adequate area on-site for vehicle queuing to accommodate the demand generated by the development where drive through facilities or drop-off/pick-up services are proposed as part of the use, including, but not limited to, the following land uses: (a) car wash; (b) child care centre; (c) educational establishment where for a school; (d) food and drink outlet, where including a drivethrough facility; Not applicable Vehicle queuing is not required.